apexskier/dotfiles/README.md

 ## topical

 Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
+If you're adding a new area to your forked dotfiles — say, "SNOBOL" — you can simply add a `snobol` directory and put files in there.

 ## what's inside